VirtualBrainLab/vbl-docs/source/pinpoint/installation_and_use.md

 ### Standalone builds

-Windows desktop builds are available on the [releases page](https://github.com/VirtualBrainLab/Pinpoint/releases).
+Our recommended source for the latest Windows and Linux Desktop builds is through [Pinpoint on Steam](https://store.steampowered.com/app/2434260/Pinpoint/), downloading via Steam ensures your client will always stay up to date.

-Linux and Mac builds available on request.
+You can also find minor releases on the [releases page](https://github.com/VirtualBrainLab/Pinpoint/releases)

 <!-- ### Additional linux instructions